andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 Way cooler.

+After supper I saunter over to the bar for end of trip celebratory nightcap.
+I plop myself down at a plush barstool with thoughts of a Rye Old Fashioned dancing through my head.
+Over the course of the next 5 minutes the bartender walks past me a half dozen times without so much as acknowledging my presence.
+Now I'm not one to offhandedly besmirch a keeper of the bar.
+They are busy people.
+They have a tough job.
+I appreciate bartenders with every corpuscle of my being.

+But this bar is not busy.
+There's a group of 3 people at one corner of the bar then me.
+I'm not necessarily in a hurry but it's kinda part of the job to at least toss down a napkin and say "hey boss what'll it be for ya?"
+I have enough time to pull out my phone and search other bars in the area that would more appropriately quench my thirst.
+This place is too snooty anyways.

+I drop my phone into my pocket, slide my barstool out behind me, and promptly bash my head into a rack of wine glasses overhanging the bar.
+I'm fine but there are a couple wine glasses who are worse for wear.
+Now I gotta say, brother if you want to get a bartender's attention bash your head into a rack of wine glasses because I HAD his attention.

+Which iss a double edged sword.
+I've gotten his attention but I had my heart set on another bar.
+After helping him & a colleague clean up the mess I made the barkeep throws down a napkin in front of me & says "hey boss what'll it be for ya?"

+"Rye Old Fashioned"

+"You got it"

+And before I finish checking for glass shards on my barstool he returns with an
+$18 Rye Old Fashioned.
+Wait.
+There's no possible way you whipped up an Old Fashioned that fast.
+Do you have these things pre-mixed?
+And you expect me to pay 18 USD for it?

+I take one sip and almost spit it back across the bar.
+It tastes like someone poured a dram of Jim Beam in a melted snow cone.
+I can only interpret today's travails as a sign that this ski trip shouldn't come to an end.
+I choke down the unholy concoction and make for the El Sendero, I think Santa Fe is trying to kick me the hell out and I ain't too bold to question her.

+<p class="section-divider my-4">&#11044;&emsp;&ensp;&#11044;&emsp;&ensp;&#11044;</p>

 My last stop as I leave town is Ohori's Coffee, which is one of my favorite coffee shops I've ever patronized.
 Did it used to be something else????